Legal Issues of the Twenty-First Century

 A story of large scale online fraud, stamp collecting, open source crime detection, imperfect private and nonexistent public enforcement.

 Face to Face anonymity?
-JF points to information on face animation.
+Information on face animation.

 We already have a distributed surveillance network, and NYC plans to use it: Cell phones